AFM MEASUREMENT AND IMAGING SERVICES

 Also known as Scanning Probe Microscopy (SPM), Scanning Force Microscopy (SFM)

-Thin films development, semiconductors, MEMS, optical components, coatings, piezoelectric materials, magnetic materials.
+Thin films development, semiconductors, MEMS, optical components, coatings, piezoelectric materials, and magnetic materials are common uses of AFM services.

 |AFM Modes||Sample||Typical data||Typical Turnaround Time|